 This Cucumber Tomato Salad is a classic summer staple that is a potluck favorite.
-Enjoy all on its own or serve it with fish, chicken, pork, or grilled steak!
+Enjoy all on its own or serve it as a side with fish, chicken, pork, or grilled steak!

 I call this my detox salad.
 Because it’s one of my go-to recipes after the fourth-quarter holidays, or after weeks of testing chocolate recipes for Easter.
 Or during baseball season when we eat hot dogs pretty much every day for dinner.
 Don’t judge.

 I discovered this Cucumber Tomato Salad many years ago when my husband and I were younger, spry, and motivated enough to try the Insanity exercise program.
 The regimen has you not only do the most intense physical activity ever, but also requires a strict diet.

 Interestingly enough, as hard as the workouts were, the restricted eating was harder!
 We only got three weeks into it before we ditched the diet plan.
 But this Cucumber and Tomato Salad became a regular and loved favorite.
 Still is today.

 Different variations of this Cucumber and Tomato Salad have been floating around forever – some with parsley instead of dill, some where you “sweat” the cucumbers to draw out any excess moisture, and some even with a creamy dressing instead of a vinaigrette.
 But I love this version the best.

 *Scroll down for the complete printable recipe card.

 - Cucumbers – Persian, English, or Waxy cucumbers all work for this salad.
 Use your favorite or whatever is most available.
 You can leave the skin on or peel them, which is a personal preference.

 - Tomatoes – I prefer Roma tomatoes because they contain less water than beefsteak tomatoes, but either work.
 You could even use cherry tomatoes, cut in half.